higucxi/House-Price-Prediction-ML-Pipeline/README.md

 Stores preprocessing logic: saves a fitted preprocessor so the same logic is used at inference time.

 Joblib serialization: saves processed train/test sets for model training.

+Integrate a Streamlit front-end for visualization

+Add model drift detection